ChrisZiraldo/cvm/README.md

 cvm <cmake version>
 ```

-It will download cmake versions <cmake version> into `.cvm` folder in your home directory setting it as the current active version.
+It will download cmake versions <cmake version> into the `.cvm` folder in your home directory setting it as the current active version.

 #### Uninstall:
-Remove source from prifile and delete .cvm folder in your home directory.
+Remove source from prifile and delete the `.cvm` folder in your home directory.